 To access material, start machines and answer questions login.

-Now that you've learned about Windows logging in the Windows Logging for SOC room, it's time to put that knowledge into action!
-This room guides you through common Initial Access and Discovery techniques and teaches how to detect each one using just Windows event logs, the most common log source for real-world SOC teams.
+Now that you've learned about Windows logging in the Windows Logging for room, it's time to put that knowledge into action!
+This room guides you through common Initial Access and Discovery techniques and teaches how to detect each one using just Windows event logs, the most common log source for real-world teams.

 Learning Objectives